 Unless otherwise specified, graphs are presented in either graph6 or sparse6 format.
 The extension on the file name (.g6 or .s6) indicates which is used in each case.
 See here for information on how to use these formats.
 Large files are gzipped and have an additional .gz extension.

-The graphs page has some collections of general graphs, eulerian graphs, chordal graphs, strongly regular graphs, Ramsey graphs, hypohamiltonian graphs, planar graphs, self-complementary graphs, highly irregular graphs, and circulant graphs.
+The graphs page has some collections of general graphs, eulerian graphs, chordal graphs, strongly regular graphs, Ramsey graphs, hypohamiltonian graphs, planar graphs, self-complementary graphs, highly irregular graphs, circulant graphs and extremal graphs.

 The plane graphs page has some graphs imbedded in the plane that are hard to make using plantri.